gratianlup/temp/docs/source-panel.md

 Source lines that start a statement are marked with an icon based on statement kind on the left side and in the execution time percentage column (configurable in the [Source File options](#view-options)).

-*Hovering* with the mouse over a statement marking shows the execution time as a percentage and value relative to the function time and highlights the source lines part of the statement.
+*Hovering* with the mouse over a statement marking shows its execution time as a percentage and value relative to the function time and highlights the source lines  part of the statement.

 [![Profiling UI screenshot](img/source-outline-loop_991x228.png)](img/source-outline-loop_991x228.png){:target="_blank"}

 Use the *Outline* button from the profiling toolbar displays to display a menu that summarizes the nested statements and their execution time.
-Each menu entry has the source line number, statement kind icon, statement start source code and execution time percentage and value. *Click* on a menu entry to jump to the statement start. *Hovering* with the mouse over a menu entry highlights the source lines part of the statement.
+Each menu entry has the source line number, statement kind icon, statement start source code and execution time percentage and value.

+*Click* on a menu entry to jump to the statement start. *Hovering* with the mouse over a menu entry highlights the source lines part of the statement.

-Example of the outline of function having three nested loops, with if/else statements in the last level loop.
+The example blow shows the outline of a function having three nested loops, with if/else statements in the last level loop.

 [![Profiling UI screenshot](img/source-outline_953_289.png)](img/source-outline_953_289.png){:target="_blank"}